thingsiplay/tochd/README.md

 Then use `sudo pacman -U tochd-x.x-x-any.pkg.tar.zst` command (where the `x` should be replaced by the version number of generated package) to install into the system.
 To remove the package, just use `sudo pacman -R tochd`.
-The installation directory is under "/usr/bin" and differs from the "install.sh" that is provided with the repository.
+The installation directory is under "/usr/bin" and may differ from the "suggested_install.sh" that is provided with the repository.

 #### Optional: Makefile and PyInstaller (you can ignore this part)

 The included "Makefile" is to build the package with the standalone binary.
 It will create a venv, update stuff in it and run PyInstaller from it.
 If the process fails, then maybe the system package `mpdecimal` could be required.
-At least this was required on my Manjaro system.
+At least this was required on my Archlinux-based system.

 ## Usage